drchase55/NNU_nih_python_jrc/README.md

 - Lecture (coming)

 - Tutorial 1: Github Download   *how to get the tutorials*
+- Tutorial 2: Jupyter Notebooks  *how to navigate these tutorials*
-- Tutorial 2: AzureML  *how to start using a cloud computer*
+- Tutorial 3: AzureML  *how to start using a cloud computer*
-- Tutorial 3: Jupyter Notebooks  *how to navigate these tutorials*
+- Tutorial 3b: AzureML *CloudLab details*
 - Tutorial 4: GitHub 4 You   *how Git and Github can be useful for you as a bioinformatician*
 - Tutorial 5: Git
 -